-These comments, to which I would appreciate a response suitable for distribution to the membership of NAPS (Northumberland Association for Progressive Stewardship - www.napsva.org), relate to the Eastern Shore Strategy.
+These comments on the NOIRA relative to 4VAC5-15 are similar to comments I submitted regarding the Eastern Shore Tributary Strategy.
 Northumberland County, where I live, constitutes a very small fraction of the Shenandoah/Potomac watershed, and the topography, hydrogeology and land use are similar to the Eastern Shore.
-In future plans the Northern Neck and Middle Peninsula should probably be included along with the Eastern Shore in a single strategy.
+Future plans regarding agricultural controls in the Northern Neck and Middle Peninsula should be included along with the Eastern Shore.

-The strategy elucidates the problem satisfactorily, but then proceeds to allocate funds in a manner that will have little impact on the Bay.
+The strategies elucidate the problem satisfactorily, but then proceed to allocate funds in a manner that will have little impact on the Bay.
 Funding should be allocated proportionately to pollution.
 Agriculture is, by far, the primary polluter.
 The following table summarizes the pollution source (averages of nitrate and phosphate from 1985 and 2002, pages 18 and 19) and the proposed allocation of funds (Table 4-3, p.
 31).

 % pollution %\$ allocated

 Agriculture 71 18

 Point source 10 22

-Urban + Mixed open 11 44
+Urban + Mixed open .
+11 44

 Septic 2 16

 Forest + precipitation n 5